 Cocaine withdrawal happens in three stages:

-- The crash stage begins immediately after the last cocaine dose.
+- The crash stage begins immediately after the last stimulant dose.

 - The lethargy stage begins after the crash stage and can last for up to 10 weeks.

 - The extinction stage causes the user to experience dysphoria and can last for up to six months.

 Because cocaine withdrawals tend to manifest over an extended time period of several months, many researchers divide the process into three distinct phases.
 Before delving into their details, it is important to note that these stages may set in early or late, overlap, or manifest in varying degrees depending on the severity of the addiction, the way in which the individual’s body metabolizes the drug, and the peculiar genetic makeup that may predispose him to certain psychiatric disorders.

 What Is The First Phase of Cocaine Withdrawal?

 The first phase is the crash stage that manifests almost immediately after the last dose of taking the stimulant.
 The symptoms include:

 Users may also develop depressive tendencies that are caused by a severe drop in the levels of serotonin and norepinephrine, the mood regulators in the brain.
 Some patients may also exhibit symptoms like paranoia.